Cranoglanis bouderius

-Cranoglanis bouderius is a species of armorhead catfish found in Kwangsi Province, China and Vietnam.
+Cranoglanis bouderius is a species of armorhead catfish found in Guangxi Province, China and Vietnam.
 It grows to a length of 43.0 cm (16.9 inches) SL and to 2.2 kg.
 It is considered to be a fine food fish in the Zhujiang River Valley in China.
 It lives in clear water rivers and its diet consists of shrimps and small fishes.